4U6U57/cmps011-pt.s17-grading/docs/EXPECTATIONS.md

-Below are some of the expectations that we graders will have for future assignments.
+Some expectations we graders have for submitted assignments.

 ## Comment Blocks

+*tl;dr: Write comment blocks*

 >... note that everything after // on a line constitutes a comment and is ignored by the compiler.
 Every program you write in this class must begin with a comment block of the following form.